yezero/sandstorm/docs/vagrant-spk/customizing.md

 some of these to adapt their behavior to make the most sense for your app.

 ### global-setup.sh
-This installs Sandstorm using the official installer script, enables developer accounts, and stops unneeded services on the VM.
+This installs Thurly using the official installer script, enables developer accounts, and stops unneeded services on the VM.
 It caches the Sandstorm bundle to speed up subsequent runs.